oxheadalpha/nft-tutorial/packages/fa2-interfaces/TUTORIAL.md

 ```

 The `T` type here is just an object(a record of functions) and can be
-implemented anyway possible, including using TypeScript class.
-In this case it
+implemented anyway possible, including using a TypeScript class.
+In this case
-has to be wrapped in a function like this:
+it has to be wrapped in a function like this:

 ```typescript
 export const MyContractApi = (